OpenRiak/riak_kv/docs/OtherAPI.md

 - Using a restricted key_range is the most reliable method of improving the speed and efficiency of aae folds;
 - A modified date range will reduce the volume of data to be processed and returned, but significant gains are only made when setting a "high" low modified date.
 Old content below the low modified data can be skipped over without reading, but new content since the high modified date must still be read and deserialised.
-- The segment_filter can skip the reading and deserialising of slots (each slot contains 128 keys) by checking in the slot header, with approximately 99.6% of blocks skipped when checking for a single segment.
+- The segment_filter can skip the reading and deserialising of slots (each slot contains 128 keys, split into 5 blocks) by checking in the slot header, with approximately 99.6% of blocks skipped when checking for a single segment.
 - The segment_filter can be used for sampling, or approximations.
 With the standard tree size, there are a `1024 * 1024` segments, so choosing a random slice of 64 segments in that integer space will give results from `1 / (8 * 1024)`th of the key-space.
   - Use of a contiguous slice is more efficient than selecting random slices, as when checking Segments only the first 15 of the 20 bits (assuming standard tree size) in a segment ID are used.
   - When folds are used with Riak anti-entropy mechanisms, the `max_results` settings are used to control the size of the list of segment IDs passed into a fold.